aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Exposure time
      - The dataset exposure time per frame.

-   * - D-threshold
-     - The distance threshold.

-   * - Ex-threshold
+   * - Trace settings
-     - The exclusion distance.
+     - The settings used for the trace algorithm.

    * - Min-length
      - The minimum track length that was analysed.